 What you can expect applying for a Thai Visa in Vientiane

 This post details the process in getting a Thai Visa at the Thai consulate in Vientiane.
-In our case we were applying for a 60 day Thai Visa.
 The below should help you know what to expect, the crowds you may encounter, and the process.

 Firstly, the Thai consulate in Vientiane is not at the same place as the Thai Embassy.
 If you click Thai Consulate in Vientiane, Google will come up with a map showing the embassy (on Avenue Kaysone Phomvihane).
 The Consulate, where you have to go for the Visa, is located No.15 Ban Ponesinuan, Bourichane Road.
 The best thing to do to get there is to take a taxi or tuk tuk, it’s an about 15 minute drive from Central Vientiane.
 Our hotel listed the cost as $7 US to get there one-way.
 We paid $15 US for the tuk tuk driver to take us there, wait the approximate 3 hours it took on the first day, and then drive us back.
 But you don’t have to pre-arrange the return; you’ll see lots of tuk tuk drivers around the consulate waiting to pick up any visitors who come out.